India 7 min

 Public holidays in India tend to be regional, not national.
 The country only recognizes three national holidays: Republic Day on January 26th, Independence Day on August 15th, and Mahatma Gandhi's Birthday (Gandhi Jayanti) on October 2nd.

-Because every state observes its own set of holidays, employers in India traditionally give employees 10 days of paid holiday leave to use however they desire.
+Because every state observes its own set of holidays, employers in India often tailor their public holiday leave to the relevant dates of the employee's home state.

 Maternity leave